dbonfigli/sts-phased-rollout-operator/README.md

 metadata:
   name: phasedrollout-sample
 spec:
   targetRef: web               # the name of the statefulset to manage
-  skipCheck: false # if true, the normal rolling update will be resumed
+  standardRollingUpdate: false # if true, the normal rolling update will be resumed
   check:
     initialDelaySeconds: 30 # initial delay to wait after a pod is rolled, to permit prometheus to get fresh data
     periodSeconds: 30       # interval between checks